cl1ck/react-universal-boilerplate/README.md

 #### Acceptance testing on CI server:
 To run electron on a headless CI server, Xvfb is required. e.g. for [https://wiki.jenkins-ci.org/display/JENKINS/Xvfb+Plugin](Jenkins)

+Make sure you export the `DISPLAY` to use.

 ## ESDoc
 To generate documentation run